Independent Film Series

 Programs are scheduled subject to the availability of the artists.
-To schedule a program, contact Sharron Rudowski, Director of Educational Programs, at 205-345-9801 or by email at email@example.com.
+To schedule a program, contact Sharron Rudowski, Education Director, at 345-9801, or email firstname.lastname@example.org.
 It will be helpful to have your school’s calendar, daily schedule and enrollment figures when calling.
 A confirmation/invoice will be sent after scheduling.

 All scheduled and confirmed programs are considered binding.
 Two weeks’ notice must be given by the school if the program is to be rescheduled.
 Should illness, inclement weather or other unforeseen circumstances prevent the artist from performing, SPECTRA will offer the school the option to reschedule or receive a full refund.

 An exploration of the book as an art object.
 A brief history of handmade books will be presented, with an emphasis on bookbinding.
 Students will be instructed on how to create books out of paper, thread, glue, and card stock, then they will write and illustrate their own book.
 Designed for small groups (30 or fewer).
 Up to 60 minutes.
 GRADES: 1-8 FEE: $80 / Federal mileage rates may apply.
 SUPPLIES: $2 per student